Orthopedics and Sports Medicine Services

 Athletic Trainers’ Outreach Activities

 Our athletic trainers take part in many community health fairs where they work with children and teens.
 They're also available on a fee-for-service basis to cover a wide range of athletic activities for kids and teens.
-Our athletic trainers provide medical coverage at regional sporting events and at sports camps at private schools.
+Our athletic trainers provide medical coverage at regional sporting events and at sports camps.
 The athletic trainers tailor their services to the specific needs of the participants at each of these events.

 Seattle Children's Athletic Performance Enhancement Programs